crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.12.4237 Patch

+`2023-03-31 10:00 UTC`

+### Changes

+- Crafting
+  - Being able to craft NFT now require 10 CTA Token.
+    - Note: This has been added in order to reduce incentive to create multiple accounts to abuse the new General Mission reward system.

+### Fixes

+- Interface
+  - Randomize again the rarity of the cards shown when opening a chest instead of showing you them in increasing rarity (uncommon first, then common, rare, ultra rare and mythics).
+The content of the chest is still exactly the same but in random order.
+  - Fixed some missing assets.
+  - Fixed some missing localization.
+- Missions
+  - Fixed the "Capture {0} cards with a maximum reach chain in ranked duels." mission not counting all captures.

 ## 0.12.4226 Patch